-I wound up moving half way across the country this year and had to drive myself, my daughter and 2 small dogs from Los Angeles, Ca. to Des Moines, Iowa.
-I have never had dog seat belts before, usually my dogs just walk around the car when I take them to the vet or the dog park but for this long road trip I felt I needed to get something to help secure them in the car for both safety and sanity.
+I moved half-way across the country this year and had to drive myself, my daughter, and two small dogs from Los Angeles, California to Des Moines, Iowa.
+I have never had dog seat belts before.
+Usually my dogs just walk around the car when I take them to the vet or the dog park, but for this long road trip, I felt I needed to get something to help secure them in the car for both safety and sanity.

-Before the big trip we did some short practice rides around town to help the pups feel comfortable in their new travel accomodations.
+Before the big trip we did some short practice rides around town to help the pups feel comfortable in their new travel accommodations.

 I got the Sleepypod Air, for my senior, slightly blind Shih Tzu named George.

 My younger, more active dog, Sarah, got the Clickit Sport.